Toward automatic generation of control structures for process flow diagrams with large language models: Data

-We generate a large set of P\&IDs by extending the previously proposed approach by \citet{Vogel.2022} for generating PFDs.
-For this purpose, we create P\&ID patterns of sub-processes, such as thermal separation or reaction, in which a chemical process is typically divided.
-These P\&ID patterns are thereafter added together to create the P\&ID of a chemical process consisting of multiple sub-processes.
-The construction of the P\&ID dataset follows a first-order Markov chain-like sampling process with fixed probabilities.
+Since data availability is a major limitation of our method, we generate a large set of PFDs with decentralized control structures by extending the previously proposed approach by Vogel~et~al.~\cite{Vogel.2022} for generating several thousand PFDs in a time-efficient way.
+This generated dataset is used for pre-training in a transfer learning approach (see Section~\nameref{subsec:ModelTraining} for more details).
+The main goal of this data generation step is to obtain a dataset, which is possibly similar to real data.
+The generated data allows the model to learn the grammatical structure of SFILES~2.0 and to demonstrate the capabilities of the model predicting decentralized control structures.
+For this purpose, we implement patterns including decentralized control structures of sub-processes, such as thermal separation or reaction, in which a chemical process is typically divided.
+These patterns are thereafter added together to create the PFDs with decentralized control structures of a chemical process consisting of multiple sub-processes.
+The construction of the PFD dataset follows a first-order Markov chain-like sampling process with fixed probabilities.
 I.e., the selection of the next sub-process only depends on the current state.
-Compared to \citet{Vogel.2022}, we add control structures based on several basic design heuristics (inspired by~\cite{Towler.2008, Perry.1997}) for every generated sub-process.
+The probabilities, shown in Figure~\ref{fig:PID_Generation}, for the transition between the sub-processes are selected based on our experience to generate realistic process flowsheets sufficient for pre-training the model.
+The utilization of fixed probabilities result in a general structure of the process flowsheet consisting of feed treatment, followed by reaction, thermal separation and final conditioning.
+Compared to Vogel~et~al.~\cite{Vogel.2022}, we add control structures based on several basic design heuristics (inspired by~\cite{Towler.2008, Perry.1997, Stichlmair.2020}) for every generated sub-process.
+The utilized decentralized control patterns are included in Figure~S1 to S8 in the Supplementary Information.
 As illustrated in Figure~\ref{fig:PID_Generation}, we initialize up to three feed streams, which may be pre-processed by inserting heat exchangers, pumps, compressors, or mixing units.
 Thereafter, a Markov transition selects either thermal separation or reaction as the next sub-process.
 Exemplary illustrated is the generation pattern for the reaction pattern: Firstly, upstream unit operations comprising heat exchangers, pumps, and compressors are selected.
 Thereafter, present heat exchangers may be pre-selected for heat integration utilizing a reactor outlet stream.
 In the next step, one of six stored reactor patterns with an optional material recycle stream is selected.
 Optionally, a second or third reactant is fed to the reactor in the final step~completing the reaction pattern.
 In general, the patterns have several outlet streams transitioning to the "Next sub-process" state, which lead to multiple Markov transitions to subsequent sub-processes.
 Branches are either terminated after reaching the conditioning step~or if the generation algorithm detects a node number exceeding 65, which prevents the generation of very large flowsheet graphs.
 Duplicates and process diagrams exceeding a node number of 100 are deleted.
+We selected a maximum node number of 100 such that the standard deviation and average node number of the generated dataset are in the same order of magnitude as our real PFD dataset (cf. Table~\ref{tab:Dataset_Properties}).
+During the sampling process with fixed probabilities, it can happen that incorrect combinations of decentralized control structures occur, which can ultimately have a negative impact on the accuracy of the trained model.